 Exams will be based on the readings and lectures.
-The midterm exam will take place on Thursday, October 11 and the final exam will be on December 17 from 9 to 12 for the 01 section (12:30 class) on December 10 from 2 to 5 for the 02 section (3:30 class).
+The midterm exam will take place on Thursday, October 10 and the final exam will be on December 10 from 2 to 5 pm.
 Details about the case assignment are provided later in the syllabus, as are details about the participation grade.